Photo Credit:Viktor Lantos

 Before learning how to lower the pH in your fish tank, let’s discuss what pH you should actually be striving for.
 The main thing to note, is that it’s more important to maintain a consistent pH than it is to be constantly modifying it while undergoing rapid swings in acidity.
 Fish can adjust and become used to pH levels (within a certain range) so it is best to keep them in a stable environment once they have adapted.
 If you are not sure what pH your fish desire to live in, you can refer here to this guide.

 Learning to lower the pH in your fish tank is a valuable procedure to learn because many aquatic plants and fish thrive in a lower pH range of 6.5 – 7.0 while tap water is commonly found between 7.5 – 8.2.
-A self-sustaining aquarium is always what we want to strive for, so it’s good to use a combination of natural methods – to reduce and maintain a low pH – and quick methods – to initially bring us to the pH that is desired.
+A self-sustaining aquarium is always what we want to strive for.
+It’s good to use a combination of natural methods, to reduce and maintain a low pH.
+But also quick methods, to initially bring us to the desired pH.

 When your aquarium light is turned on, plants go through photosynthesis and convert carbon dioxide to oxygen.
 Reducing your aquarium light cycle slows down this process because as the lights are off, your fish will continue to convert oxygen into carbon dioxide leading to increase in CO2 levels and a decrease in pH.
-Between 8 and 12 hours is recommended for lights to be on so you’ll want to scale your lights back but find a healthy balance within that range.
+Between 8 and 12 hours is recommended for lights to be on.
+You’ll want to scale your lights back but find a healthy balance within that range.

 Driftwood also has the opportunity to turn your water a dark amber color if not thoroughly rinsed…

-The amber water is not dangerous to your fish, but it’s obviously not ideal for those of us that prefer crystal clear tank water.
+The amber water is not dangerous to your fish, but it’s obviously not ideal if you prefer crystal clear tank water.
 The first time I added driftwood to my tank, I poured boiling water over the wood in a 5 gallon bucket, secured the lid, and let it sit for 3 hours.
-I dumped the now dark amber water into my tub and thinking I removed all of the contaminants, I added the wood into my tank.
+I dumped the now dark amber water into my tub.
+Then thinking I removed all of the contaminants, I added the wood into my tank.
 It only took a matter of days before my tank water was completely brown.
 Not until I had repeated the process for an additional 6 hours, did the wood finally stop tinting my aquarium water.

-My recommendation for preparing driftwood would be to soak it in boiling water one afternoon for about 5 hours then repeating the process with refreshed hot water overnight.
+My recommendation for preparing driftwood would be to soak it in boiling water one afternoon for about 5 hours.
+Then repeat the process with refreshed hot water overnight.
 Totaling over 12 hours of soaking the driftwood should almost always put you in the clear.